Love what retinol does for your skin but also hate what retinol does to you skin?

 Paula’s Choice 0.3% Retinol + 2% Bakuchiol Treatment

-This is also one of the few formulations that puts out the percentage of actives up-front!
+This is also one of the few bakuchiol formulations that puts out the percentage of actives up-front!

 Ole Henriksen Goodnight Glow Bakuchiol Sleeping Crème

-A rich night cream formulated with a powerful concentration of bakuchiol, AHAs and edelweiss stem cell to fight all major signs of aging, including fine lines, wrinkles, loss of elasticity and dark spots — all while providing a massive dose of hydration to the skin.
+A rich night cream formulated with a powerful concentration of bakuchiol, AHAs and edelweiss stem cell to fight all major signs of aging, including the appearance of fine lines, wrinkles, loss of skin elasticity and dark spots — all while providing a massive dose of hydration to the skin.

 Ranavat Eternal Reign Renewing Bakuchi Crème

 As a modern purveyor of ancient Ayurvedic formulations, it’s not surprising that Ranavat has one of the most effective bakuchiol products in the industry.